mi-frutuoso/csc-proj/README.md

   - creation of all the folders needed for all entities (`mkdir`);

-  - generation of the certification authority and certificates for voters (`openssl`);
+  - generation of the certification authority and certificates and keys for voters (`openssl`);

   - generation of election homomorphic key (`./key_generator`);